Everything you need to know about bioenergy

 As specified by Ofgem regulations, biomass stations greater than 1MW that are based in the UK must report against and meet particular sustainability criteria in order to be eligible for Renewables Obligation Certificates (ROCs)*.
 This criteria includes the carbon emissions associated with the cultivation, processing and transportation of their biomass fuels.

 Biomass stations can also apply for Renewable Energy Guarantees of Origin certificates (REGOs), which allow electricity suppliers to prove to their customers that a given share of energy was produced from renewable sources.
 We only source our renewable electricity from stations that have been accredited with these certificates.
-You can read more about how we use REGOs here.
+Read more about how we use REGOs.

 As the UK looks to reduce its dependence on traditional energy sources, more biomass plants are in development for the future to form part of a mix of renewable generation sources alongside wind and solar.
 The world’s largest biomass plant is currently being built for construction this year, and will be located at Teesport in the North East.